 Full School Re-opening September 2020

-In welcoming all children back this autumn, we are working on minimising the number of contacts that a pupil has during the school day as part of implementing the system of controls outlined below to reduce the risk of transmission, whilst also ensuring that all pupils receive a high quality education that enables them to thrive and progress.
+The measures we have set out provide a framework for the school to put in place proportionate protective measures for children and staff, whilst also ensuring that all pupils receive a high quality education that enables them to thrive and progress.
+In welcoming all children back for the spring term, we are working on minimising the number of contacts that a pupil has during the school day as part of implementing the system of controls outlined below to reduce the risk of transmission.

 When will my child return to school?

-Squirrels (Year 3 and Year 4): Mrs Craven (Monday to Wednesday), Miss Turrell (Thursday & Friday), Miss Killilea and Mrs Dowman (MDA)
+Squirrels – Mrs Craven (Monday to Wednesday), Miss Turrell (Thursday and Friday), Miss Killilea and Mrs Dowman

 What arrangements are in place for the start and end of the school day?